Azure-Samples/MqttApplicationSamples/Setup.md

 > Each scenario includes detailed instructions to configure TopicSpaces, Clients and Permissions, along with `az cli` scripts.

-Update `/az.env` with subscription, resourcegroup, and the name for the EventGrid Namespace.
+Update `az.env` with subscription, resource group, and the name for the EventGrid Namespace.

 ```text
 sub_id="<subscription-id>"